 As indicated earlier in this page, numbers are restricted to 30 places for each day due to teaching practicalities and venue availability.
 We will publish the programme for each session as and when it is finalised.

-This course is aimed at current ST1 trainees across all three schemes.
-Full details can be found in the flyer attached at the foot of this page.
+Full synopsis of day & the agenda can be found in the programme available at the foot of this page.

 Date: 7th July 2023.
 (9am registration with 9.15am start.
 Approx 12pm finish).
 Full programme has now been finalised and is available at the bottom of this page.